brambozz/physics/log.md

 I made it my goal to send all of them before they get changed.
 Some will be tough, but it is my level.
 Also finally sent the 5 slab problem that I failed over and over.

+## 2020-10-04

+### Strength session
++ *pullups* 7.75 - 6.5 - 5.5
++ *pushups* 14 - 14 - 11
++ *pistol squats* 9/9 - 7/6 - 5/5
++ *bearcrawls* 2 - 2 - 2
++ *rest* 5' - 5'

+#### Comments
+I did not feel very good during the session and afterwards I was very tired and layed down for 15'.
+Causes may be tiredness from climbing yesterday or eating too many chocoladepepernoten before the session.
+Pullups have improved the most, but pushups also a little bit.
+The scoring for pistol squats is L/R. I first do left until fatigue and then right.
+Next time I will do pushups and squats first, suggestion of Cynt.

+### Kracht Cynt
++ *pullups met stoel* 5
++ *opdrukken tegen kast* 5
++ *squat* 20

+#### Comments
+Om te beginnen 1 rondje, en niet te ver gaan.
+Eerst maar eens kijken hoeveel spierpijn de volgende dag.
+Squats helemaal diep kraakte en was een vervelend gevoel, daarom niet tot maximale diepte.

+## 2020-10-06

+### Boulder session
+Good session, but did not send any new 6a.
+There is one 6a slab that is super hard for me.
+Hopefully will be able to get it soon.
+Good to work on.

+### Weight
+59.8

+## 2020-10-12

+### Boulder session
+A bit longer between boulder sessions than usual, because of waiting for corona test results.
+I felt really good and strong this time and sent two new 6a boulders and almost did another.
+That one had a really small last hold that I had not anticipated.
+So I am getting well under way with sending all 6a's in the gym.

+## 2020-10-18

+### Strength session
++ *pushups* 15 - 15 - 11
++ *pistol squats* 15/12 - 10/10 - 6/6
++ *bearcrawls* 2 - 2 - 2
++ *pullups* 7.5 - 6.75 - 6
++ *rest* 5' - 5'

+#### Comments

+### Kracht Cynt
++ *pullups met stoel* 5.5
++ *opdrukken tegen kast* 10
++ *squat* 20

+#### Comments
+Used.
+Vooral van optrekken.
+Squats vooral zwaar aan schouders.

+## 2020-10-20

+### Boulder session
+Sent two new 6a.
+One slab and one which I almost got last time.
+Also almost sent another, but I did not dare to climb it out (was a slab).
+This week new 6b, I think a 6b should be possible before they get changed up.

+## 2020-10-23

+### Weight
+59.8

+### Boulder session
+Sent two new 6a again, only four to go now.
+One was the really tough one I thought I needed quite some more session on, so really nice that I got it.
+Also got the one where I needed to sit and did not dare to go on last time.

+## 2020-10-27

+### Boulder session
+Warmed up really slow, because it was cold outside, but that worked well.
+I sent two 6a (one in arena) and forgot about one, so still need to do 4.
+Also tried a bunch of 6b quickly and think some are definitely doable.

+## 2020-10-30

+### Boulder session

+## 2020-11-03

+### Boulder session

+## 2020-11-06

+### Boulder session

+## 2020-11-10

+### Boulder session
+Got two extra 6a, only one to go now.
+One was a slab, where I just had to trust my feet.
+The other one was a ceiling one that went super smooth.

+## 2020-11-14

+### Boulder session
+Tried the last 6a many times, but did not send.
+Hopefully next week.

+## 2020-11-16

+### Strength session
++ *pushups* 15 - 13 - 10
++ *pistol squats* 10/10 - 7/7 - 5/5
++ *bearcrawls* 2 - 2 - 2
++ *pullups* 7.5 - 6 - 5
++ *rest* 5' - 5'

+#### Comments
+This is the third time I was really tired and did not feel good after the session.
+Should find a way to improve that.

+### Kracht Cynt
++ *pullups met stoel* 4
++ *opdrukken tegen kast* 10
++ *squat* 20

+#### Comments
+Used.
+Vooral van optrekken.
+Idee dat ik meer hing bij optrekken.
+Last van pols bij opdrukken.
+Squats vooral zwaar aan schouders.

+## 2020-11-17

+### Boulder session
+Last day of the pinks, bouldered together with Riccardo.
+I sent my first 6b, which was a slab like one.
+Also managed to send the last 6a in the very last minute.

+## 2020-11-20

+### Boulder session
+Last day of the pinks, bouldered together with Riccardo.
+I sent my first 6b, which was a slab like one.
+Also managed to send the last 6a in the very last minute.

+## 2020-11-24

+### Boulder session
+New pinks, tried many, did a couple, some nice challenges.

+## 2020-11-27

+### Boulder session

+## 2020-11-30

+### Boulder session
+Because I am also going tomorrow, I focussed on doing a couple of easier boulders many times, trying to get them more efficient every time.
+Also sent a 6b in two tries.

+## 2020-12-01

+### Boulder session
+Bouldered together with Erdi, we tried one 6a many times, but in the end were too tired.

+## 2020-12-04

+### Boulder session
+Bouldered again with Erdi.
+I did one 6a in one go, which I did not expect.
+Others are really hard!

+## 2020-12-08

+### Boulder session
+Bouldered together with Riccardo.
+There is one 6a in a ceiling, which I did supermessy, feet cut loose about 4 or 5 times.
+Made it to the penultimate hold, should get it easily next time.